 The households who make up the re-allocated present need already live in a community within the region, unlike those making up prospective need, who are migrating to the region, or being created by new household formation.
-Thus, the former already have, to some degree, ties to specific designed to result in a re-allocation procedure, therefore, is households somewhat closer to their present community of residence, on the average, than would be the case if the reaidence, on the average, than would be the case if the reations to region were done purely on the basis of regional allocation factors. $\frac{9}{}$
+Thus, the former already have, to some degree, ties to specific geographic areas.
+This allocation procedure, therefore, is designed to result in a re-allocation that will place these households somewhat closer to their present community of residence, on the average, than would be the case if the re-allocation were done purely on the basis of regional allocation factors.
+9/